 This entry was posted on Saturday, December 3rd, 2011 at 00:00 and is filed under Activists' Blogs, South Mt.
 Hebron.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Let me introduce you to Shehade Mahamra Salama in his dusty blue winter coat, with his white beard, joyful eyes, face burned wine-red by the sun.
 He lives in the tiny encampment of Maghair al-’Abid on one of the eastern ridges overlooking the desert.
 There are four or five families here, some twenty caves.
 The lands they own are scattered in a wide arc over the parched hills—some of them, unfortunately, like the plot they’re plowing today, in the shadow of Chavat Maon, perhaps the most notorious and merciless of the Israeli outposts in south Hebron.